REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 5. REPORTING TITLE IX SEXUAL HARASSMENT

-1. In person by speaking to the Title IX Coordinator, any of the Equal Opportunity and Equity (EOE) investigators (whose offices are located in the OIED), or any of NC State’s Title IX Designated Officials;
+1. In person by speaking to the Title IX Coordinator, any of the Equal Opportunity and Equity (EOE) investigators (whose offices are located in the OEO), or any of NC State’s Title IX Designated Officials;

-3. By calling OIED at (919) 513-0574;
+3. By calling OEO at (919) 513-0574;

 4. By emailing the Report to equalopportunity@ncsu.edu;